economic-research/open-ado/README.md

 Seriously, we spent a lot of time coming with all those handy tricks

 ## Contributions are welcome
 Our base of ado files will improve the more people contribute to it.
-Please do contribute as follows:

-## Commit
+There are two ways to contribute:

+### Ask to join the repository as editor
+1. Send an email to jose_jurado_vadillo@brown.edu asking to join the repository as editor.
+Please provide your GitHub user mail and username.
-1. Create a separate branch with a descriptive name, e.g., `feature-count-missing`. *Do not commit to master*.
+2. Create a separate branch with a descriptive name, e.g., `feature-count-missing`. *You will not be able to commit to master*.
-2. `push` your changes into that branch
+3. `push` your changes into that branch
-3. Make a `pull` request to master
+4. Make a `pull` request to master

+### Fork the repository, introduce your changes and make a pull request from your fork to this repository
+1. `Fork` the repository into your account.
+2. Follow steps 2-4 in previous section
+3. Send a pool request from your fork to our repository

 ## Directory of ados
 - **graph2** exports a graph to PNG and PDF and optionally passes project functionality